-• What is the meaning of 'x = x + 1'?

-semantic error (run-time error): a problem in the meaning of a program that causes the run-time execution to fail, e.g.,

-- Divide by zero

-- Unintended infinite loop

-- Unintended piece of code, e.g., mistakenly adding when subtraction was intended
+- •semantics: the meaning of a language construct - What is the meaning of x = x + 1? - •semantic error (run-time error): a problem in the meaning of a program that causes the run-time execution to fail, e.g., - Divide by zero - Unintended infinite loop - Unintended piece of code, e.g., mistakenly adding when subtraction was intended - etc. - •Will use Hello.java to demonstrate one example

-- etc.

-Will use Hello.java to demonstrate an example